 As more and more books about the Craft were printed, and even specific Books of Shadows became publicly available, the term remained in use and became the standard for a collection of rituals.
 You can start your personal Book of Shadows with inspiration from our spell collection: Printable Book of Shadows Pages in PDF.

-Historically, grimoires are described as textbooks of magic, but the meaning has evolved throughout the years.
-Some even believe that the subject matter of grimoires applies specifically to the practices of black magic and demonology – but a grimoire can be much more than that.
+Historically, grimoires are described as textbooks of magick, but the meaning has evolved throughout the years.
+Some even believe that the subject matter of grimoires applies specifically to the practices of black magick and demonology – but a grimoire can be much more than that.

 A grimoire can be purely informational or you can make it beautiful with illustrations, photographs, or pressed plants that add to your aesthetic.
 Some grimoires are made like gorgeous scrapbooks, pieced together bit by bit out of random articles, pictures, stickers, and tape.
 A grimoire may be bound like a traditional book or even made with removable pages so you can customize it to your needs the more you learn and expand your craft.